itecedor/hardened-wp/README.md

 This is a Hardened WordPress installation following the principles outlined in http://codex.wordpress.org/Giving_WordPress_Its_Own_Directory and http://codex.wordpress.org/Hardening_WordPress

 How to install:

-1 - check out the repo into the www or html directory on your server, so that index.php is in that directory 2 - choose a new name for the WordPress directory (the directory currently named wp-directory).
+1 - check out the repo into the www or html directory on your server, so that index.php is in that directory

+2 - choose a new name for the WordPress directory (the directory currently named wp-directory).
-	**SECURITY TIP** don't name it 'wp' or 'wordpress', the idea is to make it hard for hackers to guess where the core files are!
+<br>	**SECURITY TIP** don't name it 'wp' or 'wordpress', the idea is to make it hard for hackers to guess where the core files are!
-	Change this name in two places:
+<br>	Change this name in two places:
-	a - change the name of the directory itself b - change it in the last line of index.php
+<br>	a - change the name of the directory itself
+<br>	b - change it in the last line of index.php

 3 - in your browser, go to NEW_DIRECTORY_NAME/index.php and follow the WordPress install (where NEW_DIRECTORY_NAME is whatever you renamed the directory to)
-	**SECURITY TIPS**
+<br>	**SECURITY TIPS**
-		- don't create a user called 'admin'!
+<br>		- don't create a user called 'admin'!
-		- choose a different table prefix than the default 'wp_'
+<br>		- choose a different table prefix than the default 'wp_'

-4 - after install finishes, log into the WordPress admin panel and go to Settings > General 5 - remove the NEW_DIRECTORY_NAME directory from the field "Site Address" and click save changes.
+4 - after install finishes, log into the WordPress admin panel and go to Settings > General

+5 - remove the NEW_DIRECTORY_NAME directory from the field "Site Address" and click save changes.

 Make sure everything looks good from the front end (ie the site loads correctly from the root directory and not from NEW_DIRECTORY_NAME)